-Russia’s spurned singer tapped as Eurovision 2018 contestant
+Russia’s spurned singer tapped as next year’s Eurovision contestant

-MOSCOW (AP) — Russia says the singer who has been refused entry into Ukraine for this year’s Eurovision Song contest will be the country’s entry for 2018.
+MOSCOW — Russia says the singer who has been refused entry into Ukraine for this year’s Eurovision Song contest will be the country’s entry for 2018.

 Yuliya Samoylova, whom Russia chose to sing in May’s competition in Kiev, was blocked by Ukraine because she had toured in Crimea following Russia’s 2014 annexation of the region.
 Ukraine said she violated the law by not entering via the peninsula’s border with the mainland.